Who can use this Data Processor Appointment?

-This Data Processor Agreement is for a company or organisation that is a data controller and appoints a third party to provide services as a data processor.
-The contract is designed to comply with GDPR (General Data Protection Regulation).
+This Data Processor Agreement is for use by a company or organisation that wants to appoint an outsider as data processor.

 Written from the data controller’s perspective, the Data Processor Agreement comprises a one-page Form of Agreement, Terms and Conditions, plus Schedules to be completed detailing the Services, Fees, and Insurance.